-Indicator ID Dependent on: N/A Sub-section PRI Principle Type of indicator PGS 17 Gateway to: N/A External reporting and disclosures 6 CORE During the reporting year, did your organisation publicly disclose climate-related information in line with the Task Force on Climate-Related Financial Disclosures' (TCFD) recommendations? □ (A) Yes, including all governance-related recommended disclosures □ (B) Yes, including all strategy-related recommended disclosures □ (C) Yes, including all risk management-related recommended disclosures □ (D) Yes, including all applicable metrics and targets-related recommended disclosures Add link(s) : [Mandatory] O (E) None of the above Explain why: [Voluntary free text: medium]
+Indicator ID Dependent on: N/A Extern Sub-section hal reporting and disclosures PRI Principle Type of indicator Gateway to: N/A g Ů OOKE During the reporting year, did your organisation publicly disclose climate-related information in line with the Task Force on Climate-Related Financia Disclosures' (TCFD) recommendations? elated Financial ☐ (B) Yes, includi☐ (C) Yes, includi ng all strategy-reling all risk manag e-related recommended disclosurated recommended disclosures ement-related recommended dismetrics and targets-related recor sclosures Add link(s): [Mandatory] O (E) None of the above Explain why: [Voluntary free text: medium]

-The Task Force on Climate-Related Financial Disclosures' (TCFD) recommendations represent a widely adopted set of climate-related financial risk disclosures.
+Explanatory notes Purpose of indicator The Task Force on Climate-Related Financial Disclosures' (TCFD) recommendations represent a widely adopted set of climate-related financial risk disclosures.
 They are voluntary for investors to report on (except for certain markets where they are now part of regulatory requirements).
-Their purpose is to help increase transparency and awareness regarding climate-related risks, providing markets with clear, comprehensive and high-quality information on the impacts of climate change, including the risks and opportunities presented by Purpose of indicator rising temperatures, climate-related policy and emerging technologies in our changing world.
+Their purpose is to help increase transparency and awareness regarding climate-related risks, providing markets with clear, comprehensive and high-quality information on the impacts of climate change, including the risks and opportunities presented by rising temperatures, climate-related policy and emerging technologies in our changing world.
 It is considered good practice for signatories to publicly disclose climate-related information in line with the Task Force on Climate-Related Financial Disclosures' (TCFD) recommendations.
-In this indicator, 'publicly disclose[d] [...] information' refers to information readily available to the general public, either directly accessible from a website or from a portal where anyone can register to obtain access.
+Additional reporting guidance In this indicator, 'publicly disclose[d] [] information' refers to information readily available to the general public, either directly accessible from a website or from a portal where anyone can register to obtain access.
 Links should be provided to publicly available information.
 If the information is stored in a portal, the link to the relevant registration page should also be provided.
-If the general public can only access certain information by actively requesting access to it via email or similar, it will not be considered to be publicly disclosed for the purpose of this indicator.
+If the general public can only access certain information by actively requesting access to it via email or similar, it will not be considered to be publicly disclosed for the purpose of this indicator. • Signatories may select answer option (A) if they publicly disclose information in line with all the TCFD's recommended disclosures on governance (Governance (a) and (b)). • Signatories may select answer option (B) if they publicly disclose information in line with all the TCFD's recommended disclosures on strategy (Strategy (a), (b) and (c)).